neetumurmu/transfer-learning-with-different-datasets/README.md

    Since the ImageNet dataset used to train ResNet50 includes many dog pictures, our new dataset of dog breeds would be much more    similar to it than a dataset that contains many types of leaves.

-Based on above scenarios, we could take different approach
+Based on different scenarios, we need to take different approach towards solving problem, like we need to decide:

+   1. When to use fine-tuning
+   2. How to change later layers of models
+   3. How many early layers should we choose etc.